 Many reasons have been offered by those preferring not to operate according to a fiduciary standard.
 Remember the main issue for investors, though; would you rather have an adviser guide you in a way that is solely in your best interest, or something less?

 How would an investor know if their advisers adhere to this fiduciary standard?
-Three criteria, provided by the DOL, suggest that to demonstrate compliance, advisers and/or financial services firms should:
+Three criteria, provided by the Department of Labor, suggest that to demonstrate compliance, advisers and/or financial services firms should:

 - State, in writing, that the firm commits to providing advice in the client’s best interest at all times